 Both criminal charges and immigration actions are complex areas of law, and a charge that involves both makes a case even more complex.
 You should not have to go into court alone—especially if you are not well-informed of your legal rights.
 We offer free case evaluations to assist non-citizens in criminal deportation proceedings, and can stand by your side if you have been asked to appear in court.

-Our attorneys and paralegals have over 100 years of combined legal experience, and can advise non-citizens of their options in a variety of languages, including English, Spanish, Russian, Ukrainian, Korean, Cambodian, Hindi, and Gujarati.
-Call us today for a free evaluation of your case, or fill out our online contact form to have one of our associates get in touch with you.
+Our attorneys and paralegals have over 100 years of combined legal experience, and can advise non-citizens of their options in a variety of languages, including English, Spanish, Russian, Ukrainian, Chinese and Cambodian.
+Call us today for an evaluation of your case, or fill out our online contact form to have one of our associates get in touch with you.

 Are You At Risk Of Being Deported In Virgina, Maryland or Washington D.C.?